 - Requesting an excused note for verifications of illness after the illness is over or after missing a class or exam.

 - A class or an exam missed for an appointment at the Health Center

-A student on a medically prescribed diet must submit documentation to the Health Center Learning Center.
-Special meal provisions are required to be arranged with the student, learning center, health center, and the Director of Food Services.
+A student on a medically prescribed diet must submit documentation to the Coordinator of Disability Services in the Learning Center.
+Special meal provisions are required to be arranged with the student, Learning Center, Health Center, and the Director of Food Services.